kjan98/Info2300/purple-shark-project-4/README.md

 more!
 Whether you're on a computer or a mobile device, come and explore this site!

 ### Logistics ###
 This website was the term project for Info2300.
 For this project, teams of five people were to go and find a client and build a website for them.
 It must use databases, have login and logout features, and practice good design principles.
+We are currently in the process of launching the site.

 Here are some snapshots of the site: